Updated August 21, 2020.

 While you’re evaluating this year’s costs, it’s important to consider how well your current plan met your coverage needs.

-Anastasia Iliou, Senior Content Manager for MedicarePlanFinder.com, suggests thinking about these two questions when analyzing current coverage:
+Anastasia Iliou, former Senior Content Manager for MedicarePlanFinder.com, suggests thinking about these two questions when analyzing current coverage:

 - Was there a drug or a service that you needed this year that wasn't covered?